neojato/flying-disc/README.md

-DevFest KC 2015 App (flying-disc)
+GDG DevFest KC 2015 App (Project flying-disc)
 ===========================

 Android/iOS application for GDG DevFest

-Setting up the Ionic App
+Setting up the DevFest App
 -------------------------
-01. Ensure you have [Ionic](http://ionicframework.com/getting-started/) installed (and are using latest version)
+1. Ensure you have [Ionic](http://ionicframework.com/getting-started/) installed (and are using the latest version)

-02. Create a new Ionic project
+2. Create a new Ionic project

-        ionic start DevFest sidemenu
+        ionic start devfest sidemenu

-03. Replace the **/www** folder with the **/www** folder from this project.
+3. Replace the **/www** folder with the **/www** folder from this project.

-04. Update GDG branding, Firebase app, Facebook app ID, etc.
+4. Update GDG branding and Firebase project ID

+** Update GDG branding in `/js/config.js`

+** Update Firebase project ID in `/js/app.js`

+5. Add required plugins:

-05. Add the InAppBrowser plugin (needed for Facebook OAuth on device)
+** Add the InAppBrowser plugin (needed for Facebook OAuth on device)

         cordova plugin add cordova-plugin-inappbrowser

-06. Add the dialogs plugin (for native style alert dialogs)
+** Add the dialogs plugin (for native style alert dialogs)

         cordova plugin add cordova-plugin-dialogs

-07. Add the status bar plugin (to fix iOS status bar &amp; app header issue)
+** Add the status bar plugin (to fix iOS status bar &amp; app header issue)

         cordova plugin add cordova-plugin-statusbar

-08. Add the toast plugin (for native style toast notifications)
+** Add the toast plugin (for native style toast notifications)

         ionic plugin add https://github.com/EddyVerbruggen/Toast-PhoneGap-Plugin

-09. Add the social sharing plugin (for device's native sharing options)
+** Add the social sharing plugin (for device's native sharing options)

         ionic plugin add https://github.com/EddyVerbruggen/SocialSharing-PhoneGap-Plugin/

-10. Add the calendar plugin (for device's native calendar access)
+** Add the calendar plugin (for device's native calendar access)

         ionic plugin add https://github.com/EddyVerbruggen/Calendar-PhoneGap-Plugin.git

-11. Add desired platforms (when ready to test on device)
+6. Add desired platforms (NOTE: you can only `add ios` if on a Mac)

         ionic platform add ios
         ionic platform add android

+7. Test in an emulator (NOTE: you can only `emulate ios` if on a Mac)

+        sudo npm install -g ios-sim
+        cordova emulate ios
+        cordova emulate android

-12. Run on desired platform
+8. Run on desired platform (NOTE: you can only `run ios` if on a Mac)

         ionic run ios
         ionic run android

-**IMPORTANT NOTE:** Facebook integration for Login with Facebook and Profile menu option (currently) does not work via Ionic run/serve.